 The Train to Nariz del Diablo Today

-Currently, the portion of the track between Alausi and Sibambe, an almost 7.5 mile stretch, has been opened to tourism.
-And this is the train ride now available for anyone game for the adventure!
+The portion of track between Alausi and Sibambe, an almost 7.5 mile stretch, is open to tourism and available for anyone game for the adventure!

-The town of Alausi is quaint and colorful and fun to photograph!
+The town of Alausi is quaint, colorful, and fun to photograph!
 Make sure to plan some time to walk around.

-And the landscape of train ride itself was even more amazing!
-It was a very picturesque two and a half hour adventure.
-We stopped for short amount of time in Sibambe, where we grabbed a bite to eat and enjoyed watching a performance of traditional dance before heading back down the mountain.
+The views of the mountains during the train ride were even more amazing!
+It was a very picturesque two-and-a-half-hour adventure.
+The train stopped in the small village of Sibambe, where we grabbed a bite to eat and enjoyed watching a traditional dance performance before heading back to Alausí.

 Hanging with the Locals